-React Native Optimization Hacks by ProCoders: Boost Performance in Several Steps
+Optimize React Native Flatlist: ProCoders’ Performance Hacks in Several Steps

-React Native is a popular framework that allows developers to build mobile apps for both iOS and Android using JavaScript and React.
+React Native is a popular framework to build mobile apps for both iOS and Android using JavaScript and React.

 The best part?
-You can write one codebase and have it work across platforms, making it a huge time-saver.
-Many companies, including some we’ve worked with here at ProCoders, choose React Native because it offers a native-like experience without the need to develop separate apps for different platforms.
+You can write one codebase and have it work across platforms, huge time saver.
+Many companies including some we have worked with here at ProCoders choose React Native because it offers a native like experience without needing to develop separate apps for different platforms.

-That’s where optimization becomes critical—it’s the difference between a smooth, responsive app and one that frustrates users.
-At ProCoders, we’ve helped numerous clients fine-tune their React Native apps, and in this article, we’re going to share some of the key optimization hacks we’ve learned along the way.
+That’s where optimization becomes critical—it’s the difference between a smooth responsive app and one that frustrates users.
+At ProCoders we have helped many clients fine tune their React Native apps and in this article we will share some of the optimization hacks we’ve learned along the way.

 React Native General Performance Optimization